common-workflow-lab/2020-works-workshop-mpi-cwl/presentation.md

 env_pass_regex: ["SLURM_.*"]
 ```

-<span style="font-size: smaller">Platform configuration file for using LIKWID on a SLURM-based cluster at DLR</span>
+Platform configuration file for using LIKWID on a SLURM-based cluster at DLR.

 ]
 ]